qvieth/myarchive/index.md

 ## principles
 [thinking](thinking)
 ```
+However, all that a programming paradigm describes is how a language works with types, methods, and data
+vim wordy -> google for terms like colloquials,weak language...
 to learn anything : PRACTICE
 concept : an abstract idea, a general notion
 if you can't categorize, tag the ideas, you're not understanding it